 When one got a job with Consol, the company gave him a house rent-free.
 They paid no electric bill, water bill, sewage bill, and got fuel for a very small fee.
-Of course, the wages were small, about 35¢ per hour, and part of the wages were paid in “script” that could only be spent in company-owned businesses.
+Of course, the wages were low, about 35¢ per hour, and a larger additional wage was paid in “script” that could only be spent in company-owned businesses.

-Jenkins was established as a sixth-class town, and was incorporated in 1912.
+Jenkins was established as a sixth-class town and was incorporated in 1912.
 In 1947 Consol announced that the whole town of Jenkins was on the market, and started selling the businesses and land to the people.
-The City government was only established at this time, until then Consol had hired its own police force, to enforce the law and ran all aspects of the city.
+The City government was only established at this time, until then Consol had hired its own police force, to enforce the law and run all aspects of the city.

 The Consolidation Coal Company sold the entire property in the four-county area to Bethlehem Steel on November 1, 1956.
-The company is now known as Beth-Elkhorn Corporation.
+The mining operation became known as The Beth-Elkhorn Corporation LLP.
 The sale was advantageous to both companies Consol was in the commercial coal business but didn’t have a market and was faced with either shutting down or selling the property to a market that they were not involved in.
-At the time, Bethlehem didn’t need the production, but needed the reserves for the steel industry.
+At the time, Bethlehem didn’t need the product but needed the reserves for the steel industry.

 Now over 50 years later almost nothing is left of what Consol or Bethlehem built slowly over the years all the business has left town and as the children grow up and move away so does the population.